Make Your Own Molecule

 Isoxazoles are five-membered heteroaromatic compounds that contain adjacent oxygen and nitrogen atoms.
-Many isoxazole-containing compounds are known to exhibit potent biological activities, including anticancer, antibacterial, antifungal, antiviral, anti-tuberculosis, and antiflammatory.
+Many isoxazole-containing compounds are known to exhibit potent biological activities, including anticancer, antibacterial, antifungal, antiviral, anti-tuberculosis, and antiflammatory properties.
 Some examples of these compounds are illustrated in Figure 1.

 KRIBB3 (4) is a relatively simple 4,5-diarylisoxazole that displays significant antitumor activity against colon, prostate, breast, and lung cancers.
 This compound and similar isoxazole analogs may be attractive candidates for clinical applications.

-A University of Richmond undergraduate researcher recently demonstrated an effective method for preparing the simplest KRIBB3 analog, 4,5-diphenylisoxazole (Figure 2).
-Although the synthesis involves four reaction steps, it is accomplished by performing two sequential “one-pot” syntheses.
+A University of Richmond researcher recently demonstrated an effective method for preparing the simplest KRIBB3 analog, 4,5-diphenylisoxazole (Figure 2).
+The synthesis technically involves three reaction steps, but the second two steps are combined into a “one-pot” synthesis.
 In a one-pot synthesis, the reactant undergoes successive chemical transformations in the same reaction vessel, thereby increasing the efficiency of the overall process.

 The synthesis begins with the condensation of acetophenone 5 and benzaldehyde 6 to generate chalcone 7, which is isolated and may be purified by recrystallization.
 Note that chalcone refers to the generic structural motif of compound 7.
 Molecules that share this core but also have substituents on the aromatic rings are all generically referred to as chalcones.